-The puppies are placed in foster homes at eight weeks of age.
-The volunteer foster families are called Puppy Raisers.
+Our puppies are placed in foster homes at 8 weeks of age.
+The volunteer foster families are called puppy raisers.

 All first-time applicants must fill out applications and be interviewed before a puppy is placed in the home.
-Raisers must live in the Southern or Central California area.
-Some parts of Washington can also Puppy Raise.
+Raisers must live in Southern California (Sylmar, San Gabriel Valley, South Bay, Orange County, Westside Los Angeles, San Diego, Ventura or San Luis Obispo).
 Children and pets in the household are a plus.

-Your Role as a Puppy Raiser: As a Puppy Raiser you will play an essential part in making sure your puppy receives the proper socialization needed to help adjust to the important job it will be doing later on in life.
+Your role as a puppy raiser: You will play an essential part in making sure your puppy receives the proper socialization needed to help adjust to the important job he or she will do later on in life.

 It will be your responsibility to socialize the puppy as much as you can.
-Take the puppy everywhere.
-Expose it to as many different situations as possible (construction sites, heavy traffic areas, animals, children).
-A well socialized puppy will have fewer adjustments to make when it comes in for formal guide dog training.
+Take your puppy everywhere.
+Expose the puppy to as many different situations as possible (construction sites, heavy traffic areas, animals, children).
+A well-socialized puppy will have fewer adjustments to make when he or she comes in for formal guide dog training.

-The Puppy Raiser is required to teach the puppy basic obedience, such as how to walk on a leash, how to sit, stay, lay down, and come when called.
-It will be your responsibility to take your puppy through an approved basic obedience class and to attend monthly meetings.
-The meetings allow your puppy to interact with other dogs and it gives you the opportunity to talk to other Puppy Raisers.
-It is a good time to make friends and compare notes on your puppies.
+Through our obedience classes, you will teach your puppy how to walk on a leash, how to sit, stay, lay down, and come when called.
+It will also be your responsibility to attend monthly meetings.
+The meetings allow your puppy the opportunity to interact with other dogs and the meetings give you the opportunity to talk to other puppy raisers.
+The meetings are a good time to make friends and compare notes on your puppies.

 Formal training takes about four to six months.
-There is no visiting during this time but the Puppy Raiser can call to see how their puppy is doing while in training.
-The ultimate reward for the Puppy Raisers is to meet the blind recipient of the dog they raised at the Awards Ceremony.
+There is no visiting during this time but the puppy raiser can call to see how their puppy is doing while in training and will receive quarterly report cards.